-Unfortunately, IT demand is notoriously difficult to plan, particularly for fast moving industries where the business priorities change on almost a daily basis.
+Unfortunately, IT demand is notoriously difficult to plan, particularly for fast-moving industries where the business priorities change on almost a daily basis.
 The tendency is for IT teams to oversimplify or inwardly focus their demand management process because painting a more accurate picture is a complicated affair.
-The impact of this is that IT is either grossly over or under manned to deal with the incoming challenges and is viewed either as an overblown and expensive department full of geeks twiddling their thumbs or, as incompetent butterflies who are always working on the wrong things and never getting the important stuff done.
+The impact of this is that IT is either grossly over or undermanned to deal with the incoming challenges and is viewed either as an overblown and expensive department full of geeks twiddling their thumbs or, as incompetent butterflies who are always working on the wrong things and never getting the important stuff done.

-For teams dealing with Integration this impact can be even worse because they are typically responding to multiple project demands, which often emerge late, in an already uncertain landscape and balancing the priorities in an already complex context.
+For teams dealing with Integration, this impact can be even worse because they are typically responding to multiple project demands, which often emerge late, in an already uncertain landscape and balancing the priorities in an already complex context.

 It is time to embrace the uncertainty and tackle the issue!
-Depending on how your IT teams are manging integration requirements (either your IT teams manage their own integration points, or you have a centralised COE) there will be different demand challenges and solutions for cutting through the chaos and regaining control of the beast.
+Depending on how your IT teams are managing integration requirements (either your IT teams manage their own integration points, or you have a centralised COE) there will be different demand challenges and solutions for cutting through the chaos and regaining control of the beast.

 The answer is a mixture of science, enquiry and persistence.
 If you understand the drivers, find the sources of information and stick close to them and then use simple measures to track and tweak the effectiveness of your team you can smooth out the picture.